 - 1. Parameters of the baseline/budget motors are auto-populated in the Table 5 of the Plug, Process and other Loads tab. - 2.
-Equivalent Full Load Hours must be the same for the baseline/budget and proposed design eQUEST Reports Trane TRACE 700
+Equivalent Full Load Hours must be the same for the baseline/budget and proposed design

 PPO08 Regulated Motors are modeled as reported in the Compliance Form for the baseline/budget and proposed design.